Information for parents

 If your child plans to move out there are a whole range of student accommodation options they can choose from.

-First they can check if they're eligible for the Melbourne Accommodation Program, offering a bed in our university partner accommodation for the first year of their studies.
+First they can check if they're eligible for University Accommodation, offering a bed in our university partner accommodation for the first year of their studies.

 Other accommodation options